KenKundert/inform/doc/index.rst

      - Like join, but adds a conjunction between the last two items.

    * - :func:`inform.cull`
-     - Strips unintersting value from collections.
+     - Strips uninteresting value from collections.

    * - :func:`inform.ddd`
      - Pretty prints its arguments, used when debugging code.